 - The personal data have been collected in relation to information society services offered pursuant to applicable Swiss data protection regulations or Art.
 8 (1) GDPR.

 Where the personal data have been made public by the firm and our company as the controller is obliged to erase the personal data pursuant to applicable Swiss data protection regulations or Art.
 17 (1) GDPR, the firm will take reasonable steps, including technical measures, taking into account the available technology and the implementation costs, to inform other controllers who process the published personal data that the data subject has requested the erasure of all links to these personal data or of copies or replications of these personal data by these other controllers, provided that processing is not necessary.
-The employee of the firm will take the necessary steps in individual cases.

 e) Right to restriction of processing